vanjohnson879/frontline-cloud-doc/content/reference/user/package_conf/index.md

 ## Usage

-You can configure which package to use for a simulation in the simulation's **Build** step.
+You can configure which package to use for a simulation in the simulation's **General** step.

 {{< img src="package-simulation-step.png" alt="Package upload filled" >}}